johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 </details>

 The navbar is visible, as on any page on the site, and this consists of:
 - The products navigation menu, with sorting or filtering possibilities
 - A search bar, displaying results based on product name
 - A Sign In/Sign Up icon
 - Cart

 <details>
-    <summary>View Images on mobile and tablet</summary>
+    <summary>View Images</summary>

+---

 **Products Nav Mobile**